 ICLN Member Maren Maier

-Maren is Vice President of Commercial Relationships at Northwest Bank and a long time ICLN member.
+Maren is a Business Banking Officer at STCU and a long time ICLN member.
 "In 2014, I attended a Coffee & Concepts meeting and was instantly intrigued.
 In no time, I connected with others in the community and was able to offer advice to IC entrepreneurs on small business lending and establishing entity structures," she explained.
 "I've especially come to love how IC has brought women together.
 There's a group of us who mentor the next generation of local women and we all met through IC."